 They may be used to only cover the chest area, but there are that cover the body until the waist.
 Some are used under other clothing, others as outer clothing, some come with zippers and other with clasps, or laces, and again other stretch and others don’t.
 They can be obtained in many different styles and colors, made of all kinds of fabric.

-Binders are generally safe to use if they fit well, but there are some risks involved.
+Chest binders are generally safe to use when they fit well, but there are some health risks involved.
 These risks may include breast, back, shoulder and/or abdominal pains, postural changes, skin irritation or skin infection, scarring, swelling, tenderness or oversensitivity of the area, difficulty with breathing, headaches, dizziness, fluid build-up in the lungs, bruises or fractures of ribs, digestive issues, fatigue, and/or overheating.
 Hence, it’s very important to choose the best Chest Binder type and size for a given person to make sure to avoid complications.

 In general, it’s recommended to not wear a Chest Binder more than eight to ten hours per day (and to take it off at night).
 In situations where it’s needed to wear it longer it’s advised to take a break and take off the binder for a few minutes (in a bathroom or other private location) to breathe deeply, give space to the chest, massage the chest tissues and muscles, and stretch the chest and back muscles.